Australian Chief Plant Protection Officer

 - improves market access for plants and plant products.

-Dr Ritman is Australia’s official contact point for the International Plant Protection Convention.
+The ACPPO is Australia’s official contact point for the International Plant Protection Convention.

 The Australian Chief Plant Protection Officer represents the Australian Government on plant health issues of national and international interest.
 The role provides leadership in the development of national plant health policy and provides high-level advice to senior executives and government.